MartinBM4/d3js-TypeScripts/modulo-visualizacion-mandatory/README.md

 + }
 ```

-- Let's apply this style to the black circles tha we are rendering:
+- Let's apply this style to the black circles that we are rendering:

 _./src/index.ts_